Gentil-N/nanoscattering/README.md

 - *Choose Bck-Ref*: Choose a background and a reference file (in this order!).
 - *Select Areas*: Select a vertical interesting areas (an average on the height will be computed) and click on *Add Selection*.
 - *Extract*: each selection is extracted and shown.
     - If you want to extract the curve, select horizontally and click on *Save Spectrum*.
-Keep in mind that the first y-value (specified by the selection) will be removed from the whole curve in order to erase plateau.
+Keep in mind that the first y-value (specified by the selection) will be removed from the whole curve in order to erase the plateau.